zzzz465/Rimworld-automatic-mod-sorter/readme.md

 HOW-TO-USE
 ========

+(No Linux support. yet...)

-unzip a file. find rimworld mod sorter folder. you can see the .bat file named 'Launch mod sorter.bat' before opening it, you should run rimworld, and go to the mod tab, and activate mod that you want to use. restart rimworld, and close it(this will add the mod list to the rimworld config file)
+unzip a file.
+you can see the .bat file named 'Launch mod sorter.bat' before opening it, you should run rimworld, and go to the mod tab, and activate mod that you want to use. restart rimworld, and close it(this will add the mod list to the rimworld config file)